 Of course, the best and easiest method is to use a VPN.
 This includes running a VPN application on your phone or computer.
 It’s convenient since you don’t have to change your workflow.
 You can keep the Gmail app on your phone and use it whenever you want.

-WhatsApp is not banned in China, and it’s actually one of the few international messaging services available in this country.
+WhatsApp is not banned in China, and it’s actually one of a few international messaging services available in this country.
 However, what’s worrying is that WhatsApp was briefly blocked back in July 2017.
-Even though you can still use this app, this doesn’t mean that you shouldn’t add another layer of protection.
+Even though you can still use this app, it doesn’t mean that you shouldn’t add another layer of protection.
 So, read our following segment to see which VPN to pick.

 Can I Download VPNs in China?

-It’s true that China has blocked access to a number of websites selling VPN services.
+China has indeed blocked access to several websites selling VPN services.
 However, this is why you’ll find mirror or proxy websites that are still available in this country.
 So, instead of visiting the official website of a VPN, you need to do a Google search if a mirror website is available.
 This one looks exactly like the original website, allowing you to log-in to your user account and download the required software.

 Do Free VPNs Work in China?

 We strongly recommend staying away from free VPN services, especially if you’re in China.
 That’s because free VPNs can’t grant you the same level of anonymity and security as commercial VPNs can.
-In addition, free VPNs come with highly limiting caps in terms of their bandwidth or data usage.
+Besides, free VPNs come with highly limiting caps in terms of their bandwidth or data usage.

 It really pays off to use a commercial VPN if you’re in China.
-So, make sure to do your research and avoid free VPNs at all cost.
-We’re sure you’ll manage to find an affordable solution that’s’ going to meet your every need.
+Do your research, and we’re sure you’ll manage to find an affordable solution that’s going to meet your every need.
 Once again, we do recommend checking out ExpressVPN for yourself.

-Dear readers, what would be all on how to use VPNs in China without breaking the law.
-We hope that you managed to find answers to all your questions.
+Dear readers, that would be all on how to use VPNs in China without breaking the law in 2020.
+We hope that you managed to find answers to all of your questions.
 If not, please don’t hesitate to post a comment below.